syhol/jsplate/README.md

 # jsplate
 Javascript Boilerplate
-With React JS
+With React JS, Babel and ES6
-and Babel